knowledgecode/date-and-time/README.md

 [![Circle CI](https://circleci.com/gh/knowledgecode/date-and-time.svg?style=shield)](https://circleci.com/gh/knowledgecode/date-and-time)

-This library is a minimalist collection of functions for manipulating JS date and time.
-It's tiny, simple, easy to learn.
+This JS library is just a collection of functions for manipulating date and time.
+It's small, simple, and easy to learn.

 ## Why

-JS modules nowadays are getting more huge and complex, and there are also many dependencies.
-Trying to keep each module simple and small is meaningful.
+Nowadays, JS modules have become huge, complex, and have many dependencies.
+We think it makes sense to try to keep each module simple and small.
+Especially for modules that are at the bottom of the dependency chain, such as those dealing with date and time.

 ## Features